flyteorg/flyte/rsts/deployment/cluster_config/general.rst

 assigned using default values or custom overrides.
 Defaults are specified in the FlyteAdmin config and overrides for specific projects are registered with the FlyteAdmin service.

-Specifically, Flyte allows these custom settings along increasing levels of specificity:
+You can customize these settings along increasing levels of specificity with Flyte:

 - domain
 - project and domain